ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 #### Signals start work when instantiated

-When a `Signal` is created, it immediately executes the generator closure that was passed to the initializer.
-This means that instantiating a `Signal` may have side effects, or start work even before the initializer returns.
+`Signal.init` immediately executes the generator closure that is passed to it.
+This means that side effects may occur even before the initializer returns.

+It is also possible to send events before the initializer returns.
+However, since it is impossible for any observers to be attached at this point, any events sent this way cannot be received.

 #### Observing a signal does not have side effects